matrx-software/matrx/docs/source/installation/installing.rst

 Open a web browser and visit the MATRXS' god view visualization by opening the following link::
 `<http://localhost:3000/god>`_

-Other views, such as the ``agent view`` and ``human-agent view`` can be opened by the endpoints described in the documentation section ``Visualization``.
+Other views, such as the ``agent view`` and ``human-agent view`` can be opened by the endpoints described in the documentation section :ref:`Visualization`.
-Please follow the ::ref::`Tutorials` to familiarize yourself with the fundamentals of MATRXS.
+Please follow the :ref:`Tutorials` to familiarize yourself with the fundamentals of MATRXS.